UMT-Recruiting/unitedmasters/README.md

 Example url: http://localhost:4000/lengthen?shortURL=http://127.0.0.1:4000/dnvAXnJaBA

+Notes:

-Note: I left both endpoints as GET for ease of testing.
+-I left both endpoints as GET for ease of testing.
 You can do it in a browser or Postman (which is what I used).

+-The SQLite3 database is included in the git repo.
+It can be used as is.

 ## How to run
 I developed this using Python 3, PyCharm and Flask.
 There are a couple of dependecies in the requirements file.
 Please are steps to run it: